Kingston Nyamapfene

-Professor Kingston Nyamapfene is an American scholar and higher education administrator with a distinguished career spanning multiple continents.
-He has held significant academic and leadership positions first in Zimbabwe, but later mostly in South Africa, West Africa, Europe, and the United States, contributing extensively to the fields of agronomy, environmental management, and higher education.
+Kingston Nyamapfene is an American scholar and higher education administrator with a distinguished career spanning multiple continents.
+He has held significant academic and leadership positions first in Zimbabwe, and later mostly in South Africa, West Africa, Europe, and the United States, contributing extensively to the fields of agronomy, environmental management, and higher education.

 Early life and education

-Nyamapfene obtained a Bachelor of Arts degree from the University of London majoring in English and Geography, a Master of Science in Agronomy from Cornell University, and a Ph.D. in Soil Science from the University of Aberdeen, Scotland.
-He also holds a Diploma in Remote Sensing from the International Institute for Aerospace Survey and Earth Science (ITC) in the Netherlands.
+Nyamapfene obtained a Bachelor of Arts degree from the University of London, majoring in English and Geography; a Master of Science in Agronomy from Cornell University; and a Ph.D. in Soil Science from the University of Aberdeen, Scotland.
+He also holds a diploma in Remote Sensing from the International Institute for Aerospace Survey and Earth Science in the Netherlands.